 Purging can look many ways.

-I have purged by burping, yawning, breathing, crying, shaking, shouting, laughing, pooing, peeing, farting, and dancing.
-There are many other ways for your body to express energy, and one of the most common ways this happens is through vomiting.
+I have purged by burping, yawning, breathing, crying, shaking, shouting, laughing, pooing, peeing, farting, dancing, and of course, vomiting.

 The more aggressive and hateful we feel towards the part of ourselves that we are purging, the more aggressive and hateful the form of the purge tends to take.